omr-turbo/gc-arrays-tutorial/worksheet.md

 32                | 5             | 128

-Today, our object alignment is 4 bytes, which gives us a compression shift of 3, and a maximum heap address of 16gib.
+Today, our arrays are aligned to 16 bytes, which gives us a compression shift of 4, and a maximum heap address of 64 gib.

+Note that "maximum address" is not the same as "heap size"!
+The entirety of the heap must be located beneath the maximum address limit.

 1. In `RefArray`, make the data an array of `std::uint32_t`
 2. Add the constant COMPRESSED_REF_SHIFT = 4 in `Arrays.hpp`
-3. Have the slot handle helper create a  `OMR::GC::CompressedRefSlotHandle`, with shift 4.
+3. Have the slot handle helper (`Splash::at`) create an `OMR::GC::CompressedRefSlotHandle`, with shift 4.
 4. Make the object scanner create compressed ref slot-handles.
+5. Set the maximum heap address on startup